 Charles and Oprah sit down and discuss the themes of civilization, human cultural evolution, how change really happens in the world, and the importance of interbeing.
-Transcript below.

 Thanks to volunteer Marcy Gold for the transcription.